 Like most other state GMO labeling bills, H.B.
-112 provides exemptions from the labeling requirements to a number of products, including: food derived from animals fed GMO food, processed food that contains processing aids or enzymes produced with genetic engineering, alcoholic beverages, food containing less than 0.9% by weight of materials produced with genetic engineering, food certified by an independent organization as being GMO free, food intended for immediate human consumption or food served in restaurants, and medical food.
+112 provides exemptions from the labeling requirements to a number of products, including food derived from animals fed GMO food, processed food that contains processing aids or enzymes produced with genetic engineering, alcoholic beverages, food containing less than 0.9% by weight of materials produced with genetic engineering, food certified by an independent organization as being GMO-free, food intended for immediate human consumption or food served in restaurants, and medical food.

 H.B.
-112 would also exempt from the labeling requirements food produced without the knowing or intentional use of GMO ingredients.
+112 would also be exempt from the labeling requirements for food produced without the knowing or intentional use of GMO ingredients.
 Food will only be deemed to be produced without the knowing or intentional use of GMO ingredients if a sworn statement is obtained from a supplier indicating the food was not knowingly or intentionally produced with genetic engineering and was segregated from food that may have been produced with genetic engineering.

 Liability and Enforcement